Kevin Matthews (radio personality): Radio

 On December 2, 2011, Matthews joined The Steve Dahl Network, a subscription-based podcast network owned and operated by veteran radio and media personality Steve Dahl.
 He provides a one-hour-long podcast per week: The Kevin Matthews Show on Fridays.
 Each podcast features a sampling of his wide array of characters and often includes music from upcoming artists and bands, clips from his radio archives, movie and music reviews as well as phone interviews with famous entertainment or sports personalities and other people he has met during his 30+ years as a radio/entertainment personality.

 In November 2013, Tom Manely, vice president of (creative) content at WGN Radio, announced that Tribune Broadcasting had formed a creative alliance with Matthews and have him serve as the imaging voice and overall spirit of WGN.FM, the online content portal associated with WGN (AM).
 According to Manely, "We really want to give Kevin a fun platform for all of his characters – hopefully to do things he’s never been able to do before, and he'd done some pretty cool, crazy stuff."
 On January 4, 2019, Matthews announced that he was discontinuing his podcast to embark on a tour to further promote his book, 'Broken Mary: A Journey of Hope', and share the story of his Broken Mary statue.

 Television and film

 In the early 1990s, Matthews appeared as a contestant in a special edition of the television show Win, Lose or Draw in which all the contestants were Chicago radio and television personalities.
+In 1993, Matthews made a cameo appearance in the movie Blink during the scene on the train.
 In 1994, Matthews appeared as a surfer in an episode of Baywatch entitled "I Spike".
-That same year, Matthews as Jim Shorts began hosting a show on the Chicago's SportsChannel America affiliate called The Jim Shorts Cavalcade of Sports (For You).
-The show was a send-up of sports clip shows, in which Jim had to recreate the plays with video games because—as he claimed—he couldn't get the rights to the footage.
-The show also featured notable guests, such as Johnny Kerr, but Matthews didn't appear on this show during its run from 1994 to 1996.
-The same year this show launched, Matthews made a cameo appearance in the movie Blink during the scene on the train.
+Matthews as Jim Shorts hosted The Jim Shorts Cavalcade of Sports (For You), a send-up of sports clip shows, on Chicago's SportsChannel America affiliate.
+Matthews, as Shorts, together with Tim Kitzrow, was an announcer in the MLB Slugfest video game series.